Petschko/dhl-php-sdk/README.md

 This Project is written for the DHL-SOAP-API **Version 2 or higher**.

-Version 1 Methods are marked as @deprecated and will removed soon.
+Version 1 Methods are marked as deprecated and will removed soon.
 Please upgrade to the API-Version 2 as soon as possible.

 ## Usage / Getting started